Arty-chan/Accessible-TwentyTwelve-Child-Theme/Readme.md

 * TwentyTwelve Theme (version 1.4)
 * WordPress 3.5 or higher recommended (the version TwentyTwelve was originally released with)

-If the parent theme has been updated and I somehow missed that, please file an issue.
+If the parent theme has been updated and it's causing problems, please let me know.

 ## Changes from the Original TwentyTwelve
 Layout